-Deleted: <#>Where the appellant remains of the view that their reason for appeal is valid and that the PAC have not taken fair and balanced view of their evidence, the appellant may appeal to Ofgem.
-Any PAT's may resume or be continued until Ofgem provides its decision.
-The decision of Ofgem will be final.¶
+Where the appellant remains of the view that their reason for appeal is valid and that the PAC have not taken fair and balanced view of their evidence, the appellant may appeal to Ofgem.

+with the reasons for its decision.